 Gorgeous, private timber bungalows face out into 58 hectares of nature reserve while the main lodge offers a massage studio, restaurant, bar, art gallery, and two natural rock pools for when you feel like mingling.

 Their Honeymoon Coral Dreamings package includes four nights accommodation in a Eucalypt Bungalow with full breakfast daily, a full-day cruise to the Outer Great Barrier Reef, one a la carte dinner for two at Osprey’s Restaurant, return transfers from Cairns or Port Douglas, onsite guided tours by specialist staff including bird watching, nature walks, outdoor star gazing and a unique coconut odyssey.

 For a prime luxury beach position with views up and down the Sunshine Coast, a penthouse apartment at Oceans Mooloolaba will make you feel all Beyonce and Jay Z.

-Book their Sunshine Coast Couples Getaway package for three nights in a one-bedroom penthouse, French Champagne and Oceans signature hamper on arrival, breakfast daily at Lot 104 Cafe & Bar, and one-hour massage per person (in room or at the spa) for $775 per night.
+Book their Sunshine Coast Couples Getaway package for three nights in a one-bedroom penthouse, French Champagne and Oceans signature hamper on arrival, breakfast daily at Lot 104 Cafe & Bar, and one-hour massage per person (in room or at the spa).